Close

 Comprehensive Visa Application Services

 This guide provides authoritative guidance through Denmark's visa processes, from initial eligibility assessment to final approval.
+You are only allowed to stay in the Schengen area on a visitor's visa for up to 90 days over a period of 180 days.
+Updated Denmark immigration rules took effect on January 1, 2026, raising application fees, increasing minimum salary thresholds, and narrowing the list of job titles eligible for foreign workers under several permit schemes.
 Our service-oriented approach transforms complex immigration requirements into clear, actionable strategies tailored to your unique travel objectives.

 02